75th Annual Commencement Exercises

 Please keep in touch with the Placement Office for assistance and job referrals.
 Remember that medical employers contact the school’s Placement Office frequently with immediate staffing needs or post career positions on INDEED.com.
 Please cooperate with our Placement Coordinator, Denise Ellis, CMA, and follow up on these employment possibilities as soon as they become available.

 We recommend that you remain on your first job for at least one year.
 This will help you gain the work experience you need for career promotion and will help establish your record of employment dependability.

 Career Advancement Information

 Your training at Carnegie Institute has provided a solid foundation for the professional responsibilities you are now ready to assume.
 However, medicine is an ever-changing field of technology.
 This means you must keep up with these changes if you want to grow steadily in your career.

-Continuing Education Workshops and Seminars have been developed through our Continuing Education Department as an easy and affordable way to keep up with what’s new in your field.
-This is also an excellent way to earn those required CEU’s to maintain registry certifications.
+Continuing Education workshops, webinars, or professional organization meetings provide CEUs to maintain registry certification.
 Educational enrichment contributes substantially to career advancement on a present job or to advancement through new employment opportunities.
 And…professional self-improvement always looks good on your resume.